 Frede discusses the Christian reception of the Stoic notion in the next chapter.

-In this chapter, he considers "the Stoics' main philosophical rivals, the Platonists and the Peripatetics."
+In this chapter, he considers "the Stoics' main philosophical rivals: the Platonists and the Peripatetics."
 They did not accept the "Stoic doctrine of fate."

-To understand the ensuing dispute [about the Stoic doctrine of fate] we
+3. To understand the ensuing dispute [about the Stoic doctrine of fate] we

-dispute started as a debate about whether it can be said that our
+dispute started as a debate about whether it can be said that our actions are

 ἐφ᾽ ἡμῖν, eph᾽ hēmin, "up to us"

 αὐτοπραγία, autopragia, noun happens in the world, are determined by fate.
 And for the most part it continued to be a debate about this point.
-But the Stoics' opponents completely disregarded the distinctive features of Stoic determinism, treating it as if it were the kind of determinism Epicurus had rejected (see p.
-12).
+But the Stoics' opponents completely disregarded the distinctive features of Stoic determinism, treating it as if it were the kind of determinism Epicurus had rejected.
 In particular, they paid no attention to the probably Chrysippean distinction between an action which is free (autopragia), and an action which, though not free, we are still responsible for because it was up to us to do it or not to do it and which depended for its getting done on our being this sort of person.